All Episodes

 And then we did a second skit that took four hours.

-You know, this this one was fun.
+You know, this one was fun.

 I couldn't do this every day.

-This this was nine hours for about maybe three total minutes of footage that will air.
+If this was my job to do this every day, this was nine hours for about maybe three total minutes of footage that will air.

-Uh and this this skit would have to edit uh a couple things out of it because it didn't work, aired Sunday night uh because it was originally gonna air Thursday night and had a little bit about being on on Thursday night, which is not his normal night.
+And this skit would have to edit a couple things out of it because it didn't work, aired Sunday night because it was originally going to air Thursday night.

-You know, everybody's got a fragrance these days, so we introduce a new fragrance, El Rushbo.
+You know, everybody's got a fragrance these days.

 And that's all I'll say.

-But it it's I play myself in this one, obviously, too.
+I play myself in this one, obviously, too.

 But yeah, five hours to do that skit.

-I can't gonna be done any better.
+It's not going to be done any better.

 But this is not the way professional directors and producers do things.

-You keep taking it over and over and over again because it can always be better, or maybe the lighting can be better or something.
+You keep taking it over and over and over again because it can always be better.

-There are many times, like in the El Rushbo skit, we had to do a whole bunch of different takes of one scene where all I'm doing is sitting in a bar smoking a cigar.
+There are many times, like in the El Rushpo skit, we had to do a whole bunch of different takes of one scene where all I'm doing is sitting in a bar smoking a cigar.

-But boy doing that every day.
+But boy, doing that every day.

 The what?